stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     In 6 years I will be ... years old.
     ```

-1. Write a program that calculates and displays the income of a family per person.
-To display the results in a readable form, use f-strings.
+1. Write a program that calculates and prints the income of a family per person.
+To print the results in a readable form, use f-strings.

     ```python
     ###
-    # Write a program that calculates and displays
+    # Write a program that calculates and prints
     # the income of a family per person.
-To display the results
+To print the results
     # in a readable form, use f-strings.
     #
     father_income = 5450